 An academic dean is the chief administrative and academic officer of a college.
-He or she functions under the supervision of the Provost and needs to have a suitable working relationship with the Provost.
-The appointment may potentially be up to five years and is subject to reassignment at any time by the Provost with the concurrence of the President, after consultation with the faculty of the college.
+He or she functions under the supervision of the Provost and must maintain a suitable working relationship with the Provost.
+The appointment may potentially continue for up to five years; however, the dean is subject to reassignment at any time by the Provost with the concurrence of the President, after consultation with the faculty of the college.
 Deans sit on the Provost's academic council.
-A dean holds a tenured faculty appointment in an academic department.
+A dean holds a tenured faculty appointment in an academic department or college.

-A dean is responsible for strategic planning for the college, for the administration of college operations, and for leadership of the college and its faculty, staff and students.
+An academic dean is responsible for strategic planning for the college, for the administration of college operations, and for leadership of the college and its faculty, staff and students.
 The dean is the chief academic and operating officer of the college and has overall responsibility for instructional, research, and service programs; college student services and academic advising; faculty and staff personnel procedures; and budgetary matters.
-However, as responsibility for program policies, procedures, and curricula; grading standards; instructional delivery style; and other academic freedom-related areas rests with faculty of the programs, the dean cannot override traditional prerogatives of the faculty.
+Responsibility for program policies, procedures, and curricula; grading standards; instructional delivery style; and other academic freedom-related areas rests with faculty of the programs. the dean cannot override the traditional prerogatives of the faculty.
 Information concerning the specific responsibilities and duties of a dean as chief operating officer is available in the Office of the Provost.

-A dean communicates to faculty and students in the college, university colleagues, alumni, the community, and the disciplines or professions.
-The dean provides leadership to his/her college faculty and staff in the development, operation, and improvement of academic and research programs; develops and recommends to the Provost budgets for departments, programs and academic support areas; provides comprehensive programs of academic advising that involve the faculty and academic advisors and supports the university's student recruitment and retention programs; makes recommendations to the Provost for appointments, promotions, tenure, sabbaticals, and terms of employment for faculty and staff within the college; and reviews and recommends actions on faculty leaves and faculty exchanges to the Provost.
-The procedures on selection, appointment, evaluation and reassignment of a dean are given in Appendix A.
+A dean communicates to faculty and students in the college, University colleagues, alumni, the community, and the disciplines or professions.
+The dean provides leadership to his/her college faculty and staff in the development, operation, and improvement of academic and research programs; develops and recommends to the Provost budgets for departments, programs and academic support areas; provides comprehensive programs of academic advising that involve the faculty and academic advisors and supports the University's student recruitment and retention programs; makes recommendations to the Provost for appointments, promotions, tenure, sabbaticals, and terms of employment for faculty and staff within the college; and reviews and recommends actions on faculty leaves and faculty exchanges to the Provost.
+The procedures on selection, appointment, evaluation and end of appointment of a dean are given in Appendix A.

 Assistant or associate deans are appointed by the dean after consulting with the Provost and the faculty of the affected college.
-The appointment may potentially be up to five years and is subject to reassignment at any time by the Dean.
-Normally the appointment of an assistant or associate dean occurs as the result of an internal search; however, external searches may be conducted with the approval of the Provost.
+The appointment may potentially continue for up to five years: however, an assistant or associate dean is subject to reassignment at any time by the Dean.
+Normally the appointment of an assistant or associate dean occurs as the result of an internal search; however, external searches may be conducted with the prior written approval of the Provost.
 Assistant and/or associate deans assist the dean with planning, budget development, personnel matters, student and faculty recruitment and retention, program administration, development, and evaluation, academic advising, and supervision of support functions.
 An assistant or associate dean holds an academic appointment in the college in which he or she serves.
 Appendix A describes the procedures on evaluation of assistant and associate deans.

 4.4.
-Establishment, Review, and Dissolution of a Department or College
+Establishment, Review, and Discontinuance of a Department or College